JYU-IBA/jabs/README.md

 Please see additional notes regarding copyrights of included open source code at the end of this document.

 ## Binary packages
 Some ready-to-use [binary packages](http://users.jyu.fi/~jaakjuli/jabs/binaries/) for Windows and macOS may be available.
+The Windows distribution includes two executables: jabs.exe (command line) and qjabs.exe (graphical interface).

+See instructions below on how to compile JaBS from sources.
+Supported platforms are Windows, macOS and Linux.

+## Getting started

+One [example](example/) showing basic use is provided, along with more complex [test-cases](example/tests/).
+Try running `help` and `help commands` in the interactive mode.

 ## Installation from sources